 - 4.1 Nationally and locally, housing need continues to increase, as the number of new homes provided falls behind requirements.
-Central government housing and welfare policies have resulted in the loss of social housing stock across the city.Removal of the spare room subsidy from affordable housing has also increased the demand for primarily smallerhousing accommodation.Current demographic trends indicate that demand for housing will continue to outstrip supply. - 4.2 The Department for Communities and Local Governmentencourages the use of enforcement powers to tackle empty homes.
-It forms part of the National Planning Policy Framework and its priority is also evidenced by the inclusion of empty properties in the New Homes Bonus scheme, which rewards Local Authorities for increased number of occupied houses in their area. - 4.3 Thenumber of empty homes in Derby has declined over recent years due to the work of the empty homes team.
-In 2010 there were around 4500 vacant homes, of which, around 2500 were long-term empty.
-This had reduced to some 2,300 vacant homes and some 1511long-term empties at the current time.
+Central government housing and welfare policies have resulted in the loss of social housing stock across the city.
+Removal of the spare room subsidy from affordable housing has also increased the demand for primarily smaller housing accommodation.
+Current demographic trends indicate that demand for housing will continue to outstrip supply. - 4.2 The Ministry of Housing, Communities & Local Government encourages the use of enforcement powers to tackle empty homes.
+It forms part of the National Planning Policy Framework and its priority is also evidenced by the inclusion of empty properties in the New Homes Bonus scheme, which rewards Local Authorities for increased number of occupied houses in their area. - 4.3 The number of empty homes in Derby has declined over recent years due to the work of the empty homes team.
+In 2010 there were around 4,500 vacant homes, of which, around 2,500 were long-term empty.
+This has reduced to 3,000 vacant homes with 1,544 long-term empties currently.

-- 4.4Derby City Councilencouragesa voluntary solution in respect of privately owned homes.
-However, the council uses compulsory purchase powers where owners cannot be confirmed; where probateremains unresolvedor where known owners refuse to make progress.
-Persuasion towards voluntary progress will continue throughout the compulsory purchase process, as reflected in the recommendation at paragraph 2.2.3. - 4.5 The compulsory purchase proposals are in the public interest, as they will secure the Council's aim to increase housing supply within a reasonable timescale. - 4.6 When a property is compulsory acquired, the Council will initially consider whether it is suitable to be added to the Council's housing stock and in these cases the properties will be transferred at values provided by the District Valuer.
-Where properties are considered unsuitable for use as council accommodation, they may be sold on the open market; usually by public auction, but other methods can be considered.
-In such cases, conditions will be included requiring the dwelling to be brought up to standard and reoccupied within twelve months of disposal, or other such reasonable period. - 4.7 The market value as assessed by the District Valuer or as realised by open marketsalewill be used as the basis for the relevant statutory compensation.
+- 4.4 Derby City Council encourages a voluntary solution in respect of privately owned homes.
+However, the council uses compulsory purchase powers where owners cannot be confirmed; where probate remains unresolved or where known owners refuse to make progress.
+Persuasion towards voluntary progress will continue throughout the compulsory purchase process. - 4.5 The compulsory purchase proposals are in the public interest, as they will secure the Council's aim to increase housing supply within a reasonable timescale. - 4.6 The Council will initially consider whether any compulsory acquisition is to be added to the Council's housing stock or disposed of.
+These properties will be transferred at values assessed by the District Valuer.
+Where properties are unsuitable for use as council accommodation, they will be sold on the open market; usually by public auction but other methods can be considered.
+Conditions will be included requiring the dwelling to be brought up to standard and re-occupied within twelve months of disposal, or other such reasonable period. - 4.7 The market value as assessed by the District Valuer or as realised by open market sale will be used as the basis for the relevant statutory compensation.